What does our marriage tell the world about God?

 Why Do People Hate Marriage?

-One prevalent modern way of interpreting reality is through the lens of the naturalistic worldview, which conjectures that there is no God, no Creator, and no being outside of ourselves to whom people are ultimately accountable.
-According to this viewpoint, life is strictly biologically mechanistic, having no spiritual component.
-We are sentient beings that randomly evolved from unconscious and uncaring matter of an unknown origin.
-This worldview allows for no sort of conscious creation or involvement by an outside intelligent force or being.
+One prevalent modern way of interpreting reality is through the lens of the materialistic worldview, which holds that there is no God, no Creator, and no being outside of ourselves to whom we are ultimately accountable.
+According to this viewpoint, life is strictly biological and mechanistic, having no spiritual component or value.
+We are sentient beings who randomly evolved from unconscious and uncaring matter of an unknown origin.
+This worldview leaves us accountable to no one but ourselves for our attitudes and actions.

 In this way of seeing the world, all morality, laws, and values are human constructs that can be altered or abolished at will.
 There is no ultimate test for what is right or wrong.
 All that we have are socially accepted norms enforced by those in power.

-The West is increasingly embracing this way of looking at life, which is fueling our drift away from traditional marriage values, which derive from the ancient Judaeo-Christian ethic and tradition.
+People in the West are increasingly embracing this way of looking at things, which is fueling our drift away from traditional marriage and family values, which derive from the ancient Judaeo-Christian ethic and tradition.

-Under the naturalistic worldview, marriage is a primitive social contrivance, perhaps needed in an age when women were unable to fend for themselves and were more at risk.
-It is not needed today when women have been empowered by society to forge their own destinies and compete on an equal footing with men.
+Under the naturalistic worldview, marriage is a primitive social institution, perhaps needed in an age when women were unable to fend for themselves and were more at risk.
+It is not needed today since women have been empowered by society to forge their own destinies and compete on an equal footing with men.

 According to this worldview, the institution of marriage can be tinkered with or even abolished, according to the whims or preferences of whoever is in power politically, without any fear of repercussions coming from a Supreme Being.
 Man is evolving and so should society and its laws.

-Marriage may be viewed by naturalists as limiting people and against “nature,” since we often are drawn to other sexual partners than the one we happen to be with now.
-Why should we limit ourselves to one person over a lifetime or encumber ourselves with all the legal and financial obligations of the marriage “contract?”
+Marriage may be viewed by naturalists as limiting people and against “nature,” since we may be drawn to a variety of sexual partners over a lifetime.
+Why should we limit ourselves to one person or encumber ourselves with all the legal and financial obligations of the marriage “contract?”
 Today sex is readily available outside of the marriage bond: so, being wed is no longer viewed as the only safe and legitimate way to enjoy sexual privileges, as was the case in years past.

 In addition, why should a primary wage earner or wealthy person take the financial risks associated with marriage?
-We see examples all around us of unfaithful partners exacting financial revenge on their former spouses or leaving their wealthy partner with half of his or her assets, perhaps never having intended to be faithful over the long haul.
-Former husbands, who may have done nothing to destroy their marriages, often are forced to carry the impossible burden of supporting two households, even in the cases when the wife abandons the marriage to pursue someone else and takes the children.
+We see examples all around us of unfaithful partners exiting the marriage and exacting financial revenge on their former spouses, perhaps leaving there wealthy partners with half of there assets, perhaps never having intended to be faithful over the long haul..
+Former husbands, who may have done nothing to destroy their marriages, often are forced to carry the impossible burden of supporting two households, even in cases when the wife abandons the marriage to pursue someone else and takes the children.

 The only reason for marriage under the naturalistic worldview is for the stability it offers to the one who is not the primary wage earner and to the children.